cacauzen/Lets-Pair-Program/README.md

 ## To use custom Rake tasks:

-* to LIST custom rake tasks run "rake -T" and these rake tasks will be at the end of the list alphabetically with usage in the description
+* To LIST custom rake tasks run "rake -T" and these rake tasks will be at the end of the list alphabetically with usage in the description
 * "rake users:admin" without params will add a default "admin@fhpletspairtest.net" with password "pairingisawesome"
 * "rake users:admin[youremail,password]" NO SPACES because rake is quirky, will add an explicit admin user with the specified email and password.
 There is no email format validation here, it's just for seeding the database
 * "rake users:user" without params will add a default "user@fhpletspairtest.net" with password "pairingisawesome"